UDC Logo

 UDC LogoUDC Logo PNG

-The fledgling Lakorun University has the UDC logo, reflecting the bright hallmarks of the institution.
-A demonstration of historical continuity characterizes it.
-Design and graphics symbolize the brand’s focus – to serve as a guiding light of knowledge in the twilight of ignorance.
+The emerging University of La Coruña features a UDC logo that reflects the institution’s bright, distinctive character.
+It is characterized by demonstrating historical continuity.
+The design and graphics symbolize the brand’s orientation to serve as a guiding light of knowledge in the twilight of ignorance.

 UDC: Brand overview